snowyu/custom-ability.js/README.md

     If it is becoming less than 0, the object would be (self) destroyed.
   * `addRef()`: Increments the reference count for this instance and returns the new reference count.

+**Note**: The same name of the methods will be replaced via the ability.
+These old methods will be lost.
+So, you must confirm whether there are the same methods in your class before you apply the new ability.

 ```coffee
 customAbility = require 'custom-ability'